shiyh0/ribocentre.github.io/_pages/research.md

 to optimise RNA design including the non-Watson-Crick base-pairs.

 <img src="{{ site.url }}{{ site.baseurl }}/images/respic/nonWC_design.png" alt="Slide 1" style="height:400px;"/>
+The image is a description about all the base-pair conformations from our [Annual Reveiew of Biophysics paper](https://www.annualreviews.org/doi/10.1146/annurev-biophys-070816-034125).

 ## Single-cell omics algorithms.